 I have a PGCE in Continuing Education from Nottingham Uni and QTS by assessment achieved at Beauchamp College in Leicester.

 I’ve been teaching since 1996, with the bulk of my experience being with A Level Language, although I have also taught various other subjects.
-As well as the obvious GCSE and other A Levels in English, these include conversational French and Italian and Women’s History as part of an Access to HE course.
+As well as the obvious GCSE and other A Levels in English, these include conversational French and Italian, and Women’s History as part of an Access to HE course.
 I also have some experience of the IGCSE and IB syllabuses and examining experience for various bodies/papers.

 I’ve lived in Leicester since coming here for university (any students reading this might take this as a warning when looking at universities…).
 I’m married with two daughters and we have three dogs: two lurchers and a terrier cross, which take quite a bit of walking.
 I teach only part-time now to make time for writing and other interesting work which pops up from time to time, like teacher training.
-Keeping up with the blog also takes time, but the reading is fairly easy to fit in, as I do it mostly on the bus to and from work.

 Want to book me for a workshop?
 See this page and get in touch to discuss your ideas.
 I’m happy to come up with bespoke training to suit your needs, if it’s within my specialisms.